emily-mensch/emily-mensch/content/authors/admin/_index.md

 - Visitors
 ---

 I am a graduate research assistant with the Wagner Lab at Michigan State University.
+I'm using applied behavioral techniques to study chemical ecology and invasive species management of the Sea Lamprey (Petromyzon marinus) in the Laurentian Great Lakes.